developersCradle/spring-springboot-angular-microservices-mysql-java-persistence-hibernate-aws/Section 1/README.md

 - When adding dependency we need, **Group ID**, **Artifact ID**, but version is optional
     - It's good to input such information
-    - For **DevOps** this is important, that you can say it have been tested and proven to work with following versions of decencies.
+    - For **DevOps** this is important, that you can say it have been tested and proven to work with following versions of dependencies.
 Acronym **GAV**

 <img src="depencyCoordinates.JPG" alt="alt text" width="500"/>

 - Finding coordinates to input to POM
-    - Option 2, is far the easyest
+    - Option 2, is far the easiest

 <img src="findDepencyCoordinates.JPG" alt="alt text" width="500"/>